-The assumptions underlying these valuations represented management's best estimates, which involved inherent uncertainties and the application of management judgment.
-As a result, if factors or expected outcomes change and we used significantly different assumptions or estimates, our equity-based compensation expense could have been materially different.
+The assumptions underlying these valuations represented management's best estimates, which involve inherent uncertainties and the application of management judgment.
+As a result, if factors or expected outcomes change and we used significantly different assumptions or estimates, our equity-based compensation expense could be materially different.